trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 ## Task 2: Summarization

-Given a podcast episode, its audio, and transcription, return *a short text snippet* capturing the most important information in the content.
-Returned summaries should be grammatical, standalone utterances of significantly shorter length than the input episode description.
 The user task is to provide a short description of the podcast episode to help the user decide whether to listen to a podcast.

+Given a podcast episode, its audio, and transcription, return
+* *a short text snippet* capturing the most important information in the content, in grammatical standalone utterances of significantly shorter length than the input episode description;
-For each summary, also attach *three audio clips* from the podcast to give the user a sense of what the podcast sounds like.
+* *an audio file* of up to one minute duration selected from the podcast to give the user a sense of what the podcast sounds like.

 ### Assessment criteria for the summarization task